George Wilson (safety): George Wilson S.A.F.E.T.Y. Foundation

 The George Wilson S.A.F.E.T.Y.
 Foundation's mission is to Save Adolescents From the Everyday Trials of Youth by using life skills as a tool to educate youth on how to survive in different environments.
 Through programs such as the Leadership Retreat, Sports Fest Football Camp and the That's Life after-school program, the George Wilson S.A.F.E.T.Y.
 Foundation has impacted the lives of over 5,000 students within the Buffalo, NY and Paducah, KY School systems since its inception in 2009.

-Acting career
+screen career

 In early 2010, Wilson performed opposite Mary J. Blige in her music video for the song "We Got Hood Love".
 He also performed opposite Marsha Ambrosius in her music video for the song "Late Nights & Early Mornings".

+In 2025, Wilson joined the Buffalo Bills' multimedia department as a studio analyst for team-produced programs.
+In 2026, he was named co-host of a new pregame show designed to be watched by those attending games at Highmark Stadium in-person.